The Sacrament of the Lord’s Supper

 The Lord’s Supper is to be observed on the Lord’s Day, in the regular place of worship, and in a manner suitable to the particular occasion and local congregation.
 It is appropriate to celebrate the Lord’s Supper as often as each Lord’s Day.
 It is to be celebrated regularly and frequently enough to be recognized as integral to the Service for the Lord’s Day. (§W-2.4009)

 Who May Receive

 The invitation to the Lord’s Supper is extended to all who have been baptized, remembering that access to the Table is not a right conferred upon the worthy, but a privilege given to the undeserving who come in faith, repentance, and love.
 In preparing to receive Christ in this Sacrament, the believer is to confess sin and brokenness, to seek reconciliation with God and neighbor, and to trust in Jesus Christ for cleansing and renewal.
 Even one who doubts or whose trust is wavering may come to the Table in order to be assured of God’s love and grace in Christ Jesus. (§W-2.4011a)

 The Role of Preparing

-To prepare for Communion, we fill trays with juice and bread, prepare the chalice and loaf, and set the table prior to Sunday morning worship.
+To prepare for Communion, we fill trays with juice and bread (including gluten free bread), prepare the chalice and loaf, and set the table prior to Sunday morning worship.
 All members and friends of Nassau are welcome to help, and families are especially encouraged to participate.